ibm-cloud-docs/account/nl/ko/ts_accessing.md

 ```
 To complete your registration, check your email.
 Can't find the email?
-Resend
+Resend.
 ```
 {:screen}